khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 1. spiking - average amplitude of spiking response in this cell
 1. insel - average selectivity of all cells connected to this cell (in-connections)

 Currently does not contain cell ids for two reasons.
 One, it is the only secondary data file that contains information on per-cell level.
-Second, only nodes from the largest weakly connected component are included in this analysis.
+Second, only nodes from the largest weakly connected component are included in this analysis, making cell ids a bit tricker (if we want them to match those from earlier files).

 First 14 experiments are stage 46; the reast are stage 49.